 - 2 tbsp unsalted butter

-- Flaked sea salt (optional)
+- Flaked sea salt (optional) or ½ tsp sea salt mixed into the caramel

 - While the cake is baking, make your caramel.
 Place your water and sugar in a heavy bottom sauce pan over medium heat.
 Stir frequently while the sugar dissolves, brushing the sides of the pan down with a wet pastry brush if you see crystals forming.